 10.Saute for 2 mins in medium high heat – Make sure the veggies should be crunchy.

-11.Keep heat in high – Add 1 tsp soya sauce, 1/2 tsp green chilli sauce, 1/2 tsp red chilli sauce, 1/2 tsp pepper, 1 tsp vinegar and required salt.
-You can even add 1/2 tsp sugar if you like.
+11.Keep heat in high – Add 1 teaspoon soya sauce, 1/2 teaspoon green chilli sauce, 1/2 teaspoon red chilli sauce, 1/2 teaspoon pepper, 1 teaspoon vinegar and required salt.
+You can even add 1/2 teaspoon sugar if you like.

 12.Give a quick toss so that the veggies are coated with sauces, it should be done in high heat so be quick.

-13.Finally add cooked noodles along with 1 tbsp spring onion green part.
+13.Finally add cooked noodles along with 1 tablespoon spring onion green part.